TEAMMATES/teammates/devdocs/settingUp.md

    (Make sure you use the `http://localhost:8888/` as the host instead of the one given in the join link)<br>
    Alternative : Run the test cases, they create several student accounts in the datastore.
 Use one of them to log in.<br>

+## Setting up static analysis tools

+TEAMMATES uses a number of static analysis tools in order to maintain code quality and measure code coverage.
+It is highly encouraged to set up these tools in your local development environment.
+Refer to [this document](staticAnalysis.md) for details on the tools used, how to set them up, and how to run them locally.

 ## Running the test suite